 The aim of the Internationalization Seed Grant program is to provide grants that improve the range of international partnerships at NC State and foster meaningful, collaborative, global scholarship and engagement.
 Proposals are reviewed by the Committee on International Programs (CIP).

-Strategic and intentional collaborations that lead to the development of joint research proposals, student mobility programs, adjunct appointments and scholarly activities are encouraged.
-The maximum award, not including any cost sharing funds from the domestic and international partners, is $5000.
+Strategic and deliberate collaborations that lead to the development of joint research proposals, student mobility programs, adjunct appointments and scholarly activities are encouraged.
+The maximum award, not including cost sharing funds from domestic and international partners, is $5000.

-- Craig Brookins, College of Humanities and Social Sciences
+- François Birgand, College of Agriculture and Life Sciences